tavishaggarwal/DockerMEANApp/readme.md

 - docker images : To view all docker repositories available on local
 - docker ps : To view all containers running locally
 - docker ps -l : To view last container created
+- docker ps -a : To view all container created
 - docker rm <name> : to remove docker container
 - docker rmi <id> : To remove docker image